 Then the entrepreneurial spirit kicked in.

-The next step in the evolution of our foodie publishing is this website.
+The next step in the evolution of our foodie publishing is this website, which launched in September 2016.
 Facebook is big and the group is awesome, but there are also a lot of people that look for this kind of information elsewhere.